saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 to the world of LaTeX and use use the [powerdot](https://www.sharelatex.com/learn/Powerdot) package.
 I wanted to keep my life simple, so I did the following hack:

-I edited the **.tex** file created by **present-tex** and I made changes to the slides where I wanted progressive disclosure, i.e I changed:
+I edited the **.tex** file created by **present-tex** and I made the changes similar to the below examples to the slides where I wanted progressive disclosure:

 {% highlight text %}
 \begin{frame}[fragile]